We look forward to getting to know you and learning about

 Have your picture taken for the yearbook.
 The yearbook is how we share contact information with each other.
 Be sure to collect the current year’s yearbook.
 It’s a great way to remember and connect with those you’ve met at the meetings.

-Bring something fiber-related to show during the Showcase portion of the meeting.
-Be sure to fill out an information slip for your item.
-The slips are used to raffle the prize at the June picnic.
+Submit something fiber-related to show during the Showcase portion of the meeting.
+Be sure to include the details for your item.
+There is a raffle held with a prize at the end of the year June meeting.

 BENEFITS OF MEMBERSHIP